 Students are expected to attend all classes and come prepared by reading the assigned chapters and any activities as announced in the previous week.
+MyLab is a useful and essentially learning tool.
 Highly rated class participation involves being prepared, providing thoughtful comments and questions, engaging actively during in-class problem-solving segments, and contributing insights to case and other discussions (including Canvas posts).
+5% On-time completion of MyLab exercises (credit awarded based on on-time completion) and ungraded Canvas surveys.
+Ungraded MyLab exercises will be assigned on regular basis.
+You are not graded for scores you earn on these exercises but will earn 5% of your class participation by on-time completion of these quizzes.
+Both MyLab exercises and their solutions will be available on MyLab portal.